Lorenzo0111/BurnMail/README.md

 You'll have to set the following environment variables to setup the backend and frontend, here is a list of them:

-> ✨ You can generate secret tokens by visiting [this link](https://generate-secret.vercel.app/32)

 - [Backend Environment Variables](api/.env.example)
 - [Frontend Environment Variables](web/.env.example)